 - III.A.8 Recognizing the high level of skills and multidisciplinary approach necessary for the protection, conservation, and presentation of the World Heritage, the Committee has adopted a Global Training Strategy for World Cultural and Natural Heritage.
 The primary goal of the Strategy is to ensure that necessary skills are developed to ensure the implementation of the Convention, including links to other initiatives such as the Global Strategy for a Representative and Balanced World Heritage List and Periodic Reporting.
-The Committee will annually review relevant training issues, assess training needs, review annual reports on training initiatives, and make recommendations for future training initiatives. - On 2 May 2002, the representative from ICCROM who attended the March 2002 Drafting Group meeting suggested that this paragraph read as follows: - .....The primary goal of the Global Training Strategy is to ensure that necessary skills are developed by a wide range of actors for implementation Convention.
-In order to avoid overlap and effectively implement the Strategy, the Committee will ensure links to other initiatives such as the Global Strategy for Representative, Balanced and Credible World Heritage List and Periodic Reporting.... - III.A.9 States Parties are encouraged to ensure that their professionals and specialists at all levels are adequately trained.
+The Committee will annually review relevant training issues, assess training needs, review annual reports on training initiatives. - III.A.9 States Parties are encouraged to ensure that their professionals and specialists at all levels are adequately trained.
 Towards this end, States Parties are encouraged to develop national training strategies and include regional cooperation for training as part of their strategies. - III.A.10The Committee will develop and coordinate international cooperation in the area of research needed for the effective implementation of the Convention.
 States Parties are also encouraged to make resources available to undertake research, since knowledge and understanding are fundamental to the identification, management, and monitoring of World Heritage properties.